“The Words ‘Best Friend’ Become Redefined”

 “Spineless idiot girl!” thundered Master-Savant Padovesi.

-Jules raised his head again and found himself at the center of the great torchlit circle in the Hall of Summoning.
+Jules raised his head again, found himself at the center of the great torchlit circle in the Hall of Summoning.
 His dress and skin were shredded, all four of his limbs dripping blood.

 “To control the daemon, you must bind the daemon!”
 Padovesi’s voice dripped contempt.
 “Otherwise, the daemon will bind you!”